 \subsubsection{Fragmentation Effect}

-Although using an event-based method can avoid the impact of the long anomaly effect, we have observed another misleading phenomenon, called the fragmentation effect, which stems from the discrete nature of the detection results.
+Although using an event-based evaluator can avoid the impact of the long anomaly effect, we have observed another misleading phenomenon, called the fragmentation effect, which stems from the discrete nature of the detection results.
 In instances where a ground truth event comprises a series of points, the detector is likely to identify only a subset of points that exhibit significant deviations from the normal pattern \cite{PAK}.
 Consequently, a contiguous event can be fragmented into multiple events in the detection results.
 The fragmentation effect leads to an increase in the number of true positive events, despite the fact that the successful detection is confined to a single original contiguous event.
 This phenomenon can also arise when the detector experiences a short-term, one-time disturbance, such as during a service deployment or change.
 In such cases, the detector is prone to generating a high frequency of false positive points, leading to multiple fragmented false positive events that originate from the same underlying cause.
 To empirically illustrate the fragmentation effect, we introduce three specific disturbances to the ideal detector, as depicted in Fig. \ref{fig_2}:

-\textbf{Dispersed disturbance} $d_{disp}$: To simulate the interference induced by random noise, we generate a set of FP points, constituting 1\% of the entire time-series, which are then randomly inserted throughout the detection results.
+\textbf{Dispersed disturbance detector} $d_{disp}$: To simulate the interference induced by random noise, we generate a set of FP points, constituting 1\% of the entire time-series, which are then randomly inserted throughout the detection results.

-\textbf{Aggregated disturbance} $d_{aggr}$: To simulate the short-term, intermittent disturbances associated with the deployment or change of the service, we randomly introduce a set of FP points, comprising 1\% of the entire time-series, into the initial 3\% of the detection results.
+\textbf{Aggregated disturbance detector} $d_{aggr}$: To simulate the short-term, intermittent disturbances associated with the deployment or change of the service, we randomly introduce a set of FP points, comprising 1\% of the entire time-series, into the initial 3\% of the detection results.

-\textbf{Continuous disturbance} $d_{cont}$: The initial 3\% of the detection results is configured to a value of 1 to simulate a short-term, continuous disturbance scenario resulting from the deployment or change of the service.
+\textbf{Continuous disturbance detector} $d_{cont}$: The initial 3\% of the detection results is configured to a value of 1 to simulate a short-term, continuous disturbance scenario resulting from the deployment or change of service.